 Bedbug Bite: Takes longer to clear up, 1-3 weeks.

-Mosquito bites will disappear faster, usually after a maximum of 4 days depending on how your body reacted.
-Over that length of time, the bite will gradually lose its swelling and smoother into its normal color.
+Mosquito bites will disappear faster, usually after a maximum of 4 days, depending on how your body reacted.
+Over that length of time, the bite will gradually lose its swelling and smoother its normal color.

 4. How they feast

 Bedbug Bite: appears on parts of the body close to the mattress.

 As you sleep, part of the body that gets in conduct with the mattress is the one bedbugs will bite.
 Contrary to that, mosquito bites appear anywhere that was exposed.

 These areas are more likely to be your legs and arms, given they easily get exposed.
 Check Out: Mosquito Repellent for Yard

 Bedbug bite: don’t transmit diseases; they, however, contain pathogens that can be harmful.

 Mosquito bites spread several viruses like malaria, zika virus, and yellow fever, among others.
 For bedbugs, they don’t carry any disease; however, the wound can lead to the entry of germs in our bodies when left untreated.

 6. Who They Bite.